Organization and Policy

 The principal of Charlottesville Catholic School is responsible for overseeing all school programs and activities in accordance with the diocesan policy.
 The Charlottesville Catholic School Advisory Board serves in a consultative role both to the superintendent of schools and the principal of Charlottesville Catholic.
 The board assists in areas for which there are ordinarily standing committees or appointed persons with particular expertise and/or responsibility.

-Social Services Licensing Information for Parents:
+VDOE Licensing Information for Parents:

 The Commonwealth of Virginia helps to assure parents that child day programs that assume responsibility for the supervision, protection, and well-being of a child for any part of a 24- hour day are safe.
-Title 63.1 chapter 10 of the Code of Virginia gives the Department of Social Services authority to license these programs.
+Title 63.1 chapter 10 of the Code of Virginia gives the Department of Education authority to license these programs.
 While there are some legislative exceptions to licensure, licensed programs include child day centers, family day homes, child day care systems, and family day systems.
 The state may also voluntarily register family day homes not required to be licensed.
 Charlottesville Catholic School is a religiously exempt program.

 Standards for licensed child day center address certain health precautions, adequate play space, a ratio of children per staff member, equipment, program and record keeping.
 Criminal record checks and specific qualifications for staff and most volunteers working directly with children are also required.
 Standards require the facility to meet applicable fire, health, and building codes.